MatthiasNickles/diff-SAT/README.md

 contrast to traditional optimization in SAT or ASP, a cost function refers to the entire multiset of models, and the sampled <ins>multiset</ins> of models as a whole minimizes the cost function.
 If multiple cost functions are provided, they are combined into a single overall cost function (see below).

-Cost functions can be used, for example, to specify desired probability distributions over satisfying Boolean assignments or answer sets from which delSAT then samples.
-They can also be used to create expressive probabilistic logic programming frameworks.
+E.g., cost functions can be used for (but are not limited to) the specifcation of probability distributions over satisfying Boolean assignments or answer sets from which delSAT then samples, by defining the probabilities of probabilistic propositonal variables (or, by extension, probabilistic formulas).
+This way, delSAT can be used as the "inference engine" for expressive probabilistic logic programming frameworks.
 See literature below for details.

 To solve the described optimization problem efficiently and approximately, delSAT makes use of a new approach called Differentiable Satisfiability
 (respectively Differentiable Answer Set Programming) where a form of Gradient Descent is directly embedded in the core ASP or SAT solver algorithm, in order to